noobymatze/bikerental/README.md

 ### Rental

 The actual rental of a bike has a defined lifecycle.
 At first it can be booked for a period of time.
 The `Booking` can of course be canceled.
+Additionally the details of the `Booking` can contain an `Offer` for a number of `ItemModel`s.

 When the time has come to go on a `Trip` or `Tour`, the `Customer` will be greeted and given the rented items by an `Employee`, thus resulting in a state of `Tour` in the UML diagram.

-When the `Customer` returns, he will be welcomed back by an `Employee`, who looks for `Broken` items and created a billing for the corresponding `Tour`.
+When the `Customer` returns, he will be welcomed back by an `Employee`, who looks for `Broken` items and creates a billing for the corresponding `Tour`.
-Since the details are all the same, they can be found separately in the `RentailDetails` table.
+Since the details are all the same, they can be found separately in the `RentalDetails` table.

 ## Use cases